Valdi183/my_calculator_2/README.md

 # my_calculator
-My calculator allows you to input any number and instantly calculate its cube or square.
+My calculator allows you to input any number and instantly calculate its cube, raise to the fourth power or compute the sine.